NEXT PAGE >

 Mishawaka Small Trees

-Genealogical research has been my entertainment for many years.
-My genealogical research on the folks who once made up the MHS '68 group began in 1997.
-It began with efforts to find contact info in advance of a reunion that happened in 1998.
-To find someone, I would begin with the last known info and work from there.
+The genealogical research on MHS '68 folks began with efforts to find contact info in advance of a reunion that happened in 1998.
+To find someone, AMB would begin with the last known info and work from there.
 Most people are connected to other people in some way -- parents, siblings, cousins, spouses.
-I began with the known and worked back into the unknown.
-I stored the data using software used by genealogists, because it was what I had and because it was the most familiar for me.
+She began with the known and worked back into the unknown.
+She stored the data using genealogy software that was familiar to her as a genealogist.

-I began with the 1967-68 student directory -- a gold mine because it has birth dates and 1967 addresses.
-I used some old reunion booklets, which listed spouses and children.
-I used the '65, '66, '67, and '68 yearbooks and the commencement program.
-That is all the info that I had to begin with, that and the old memories I had of family and social connections from having been in school with people from kindergarten thru high school.
-The reunion booklets had benefitted from Karen Broomall's efforts: In the early years out of high school, Karen kept a scrapbook with news clippings of wedding stories for people from the MHS '68 group.
-She had shared that info over the years, and the info was built into what I had to begin with when I began the searching.
+The hunt began with the 1967-68 student directory -- a gold mine because it has birth dates and 1967 addresses.
+(Connie Shaffer and helpers put together that student directory back in September 1968; Jim Shown sold the advertising that paid for that directory.)
+Also used were some old reunion booklets with names of spouses and children, the commencement program, and the '65, '66, '67, and '68 yearbooks.
+Also, there was an old scrapbook that had been kept by Karen Broomall (who died in 2014): In the early years after high school, Karen filled a scrapbook with news clippings of wedding stories for people from the MHS '68 group.
+She had shared that info over the years, and the news clippings gave info about women's married names.

-But, back to how the MHS '68 genealogy info grew: When someone would send word that someone's parents had died, I would enter that info in the database and add whatever info might be in an obit.
-Sometime in about 2005, I began subscribing to ancestryDOTcom; that source is like a diamond mine for genealogists!
+As years passed, when someone would send word that someone's parents had died, AMB would enter that info in the database and add whatever info might be in an obit.
 A few people from the MHS '68 group specifically asked for some genealogy help: Judy Greenlee had heard that she was related to Carolyn Schwartz and Christine Carlson, but she had no idea how.
-Turns out that Judy and Christine are half-2nd-cousins, and that Carolyn is a cousin to Christine, but a stepcousin to Judy. ...
-Dawn Housand was in Mexico and pretty sad; I pulled together her genealogical info and shared it with her via email, hoping it might cheer her. ...
+Turns out that Judy and Christine are half-2nd-cousins, and that Carolyn is a cousin to Christine, and a stepcousin to Judy. ...
+Dawn Housand's ancestral tree was pulled together in an effort to offer cheer by email. ...
 Ken Brugh suspected (and hoped) that Chuck Hoffman was a distant cousin.
-With lots of looking, I figured out that they are 4th cousins. ...
-A couple of old, old friends from the MHS '68 group wondered about their ancestors, and I pulled together that info.
-And a few modern-day MHS '68 friends asked for help, and I helped them.
+Lots of looking found that the paper-trail says they are 4th cousins. ...
+Some of AMB's old, old friends from the MHS '68 group wondered about their ancestors, and that info was pulled together.
+Some other MHS '68 folks asked for help, and it was offered when possible.

 Because some of those people were interconnected, that database was growing considerably.

-As I was planning and coordinating the 2018 reunion, I realized how much data was already in that database, and I challenged myself to doing basic trees for 50% of the group.
-Once I'd reached that goal, I upped the challenge.
-At this point (April 2023), the database has basic trees for all except five people from the MHS '68 group: Jeff Barcus and Robert Lynn (both who were adopted), Eleanor Allen (whose maiden name may have been Eleanor Hitt), Suhaila Shamsuddin (no access to records from her country and no language ability), and one person who is intentionally omitted from the database because he is an asshole.
-(Yes, I really typed that.)
+As AMB was planning and coordinating the 2018 reunion, the challenge became doing basic trees for 50% of the group.
+Once the 50% goal was reached, she increased the challenge for herself.
+By October 2024, the database has basic trees for all except five people from the MHS '68 group: Jeff Barcus and Robert Lynn (both who were adopted), Eleanor Allen (whose maiden name may have been Eleanor Hitt), Suhaila Shamsuddin (no access to records from her country and no language ability), and one person who is intentionally omitted from the database because he is an asshole.
+(Standing up and cheering in a Beiger classroom on November 22, 1963, after the teacher announced that JFK had been shot earns someone the life-long title of "asshole.")

-I go into that database frequently and work it, mining for "gold" here and there, refining and correcting trees.
-It is odd, harmless entertainment, and nothing more.
-More and more information has come online at ancestryDotcom, and I get my money's worth from the annual subscription price.
-These days, not only are census records available thru 1950, but, for Indiana, there also are marriage and death records until very recent years, and birth records thru 1944.
+These days, not only are census records available thru 1950, but, for Indiana, there also are marriage and death records until recent years, and birth records thru 1944.
 The available records vary by state, but Indiana is easy to work.

-Along the way, I figured out various cousin-connections for MHS '68 folks.
+Along the way, AMB figured out various cousin-connections for MHS '68 folks.
 Most of them are listed on this page (below).

-In a few instances, there were DNA tests that people asked me to look at and puzzle thru: In one case, I figured out that an MHS '68 woman's great-grandfather was not the man she believed him to be.
-Circumstances may have resulted in the truth being hidden, but the DNA reached across 100 years and spoke the truth.
+In a few instances, there were DNA tests that people asked AMB to look at and puzzle thru: In one case, DNA proved that an MHS '68 woman's great-grandfather was not the man she had believed him to be.
+Circumstances may have resulted in the truth being hidden, but DNA reached across 100 years and spoke the truth.

 In another case, an MHS '68 woman grew up being told that she was Italian, thru her mother.
 The woman's confusion was that the DNA ethnicity analysis showed no Italian.
-I began working both the documents and the autosomal DNA.
-Her mother's Italian surname came from her father, who got the name from his mother (because he was born out-of-wedlock and carried his mother's surname).
-And his mother got the surname from her FOSTER parents, more specifically from her foster father -- whose parents were Italian immigrants.
+Her mother's Italian surname came from her father (first-name Raymond).
+Raymond got his surname from his mother (first-name Jessie).
+Raymond was born out-of-wedlock and carried Jessie's surname.
+The hidden confusion?
+Jessie got the surname from her FOSTER parents, more specifically from her foster father -- whose parents were Italian immigrants.
 The MHS '68 woman herself?
 No, she has no Italian ancestors.

-Then there was the case that was all paper-trail genealogy: An MHS '68 man had the craziest story.
+Another case was all paper-trail genealogy: An MHS '68 man had an unusual story.
 He claimed that his father's mother (i.e., his paternal grandmother) was Jewish and had abandoned her husband and young son (his father) to run off to Chicago and marry a Mafioso mobster.
-He said that he went to both Catholic school and Hebrew school (weekly Hebrew lessons) when he was a kid.
+He said that he went to both Catholic school and Hebrew school (weekly Hebrew lessons) when he was a kid growing up in Mishawaka.
 When he was in 8th grade, a grandmother (more correctly, his father's stepmother) counseled him that he must decide Catholic or Jewish, that trying to "ride the two" would not work.
-And, he decided to be confirmed as a Catholic.
+He decided to be confirmed as a Catholic.
 The reality is that his paternal grandmother was NOT Jewish. ...
 But, that's what the man believed when he asked for "a bit of help" with his genealogy. ...
-It turns out that his father's parents had divorced when the father was very young.
+His father's parents had divorced when the father was very young.
 Both of the father's parents re-married, and there was some custody fighting over the boy.
 Eventually, the father's father got the upper hand, and the father ended up in Mishawaka, as a teenager. ...
 I.e., the father knew absolutely that his mother was not a Jewish woman who had run off with a Mafia man.
 Indeed, the father would have known that his mother was a Catholic woman.
-I found the MHS '68 man's grandmother's grave and found all sorts of records proving the situation.
+The grandmother's grave and basic genealogy documents proved the situation.
 However, it was the reveal of the 1950 census that suggests WHY the MHS '68 man's father told the lies: By 1950, the grandmother of the MHS '68 man was living in a mental institution.
 It appears that's where she spent the last four decades of her life.
 Thus, the lies.
+The MHS '68 man's grandmother died in 1990, when the MHS '68 man was almost 40 years old.
+He never met her.
+When he was 66 years old, I explained to him who his grandmother was and showed him a photo of her grave stone, in a Catholic cemetery, with the words "Loving Mother" and a Christian cross.

 In another case, a young woman who lives in northern Indiana figured out who her father is because of info in the database: She had done a DNA test and found that she had matches with people who had some ancestors in that database.
-She made contact with me, and we puzzled thru who her father is.
+She made contact with AMB, and some puzzling determined who her father is.
 Her father is the 1st cousin of one of the MHS '68 men.
 She and her father have met.
-I don't remember her name any longer, but I do remember the name of the MHS '68 man who is a 1st cousin of her biological father.

 One MHS '68 man's parents divorced when he was very young.
 He never really knew his father, and he had no photo of him.
-He was one of the really hard ones to do a tree for.
+That MHS '68 man was one of the really hard ones to do a tree for.
 It took years even to figure out who his parents were.
-Finally, with lots of piecing and puzzling and looking at old Mishawaka city directories, I figured it out.
-Then I turned up a photo of the man's dad as a young man in the military.
+Finally, with lots of piecing and puzzling and looking at old Mishawaka city directories, the answer was found.
+AMB then turned up a photo of the man's dad as a young man in the military.
 The MHS '68 man looks just like his father.
-Out of the blue, I sent the photo to the MHS '68 man, and he seemed appreciative.
-He carries the surname of a man who was his stepfather for a few years.
+The MHS '68 man carries the surname of a man who was his stepfather for a few years.
 We who were part of the MHS '68 group never knew this man's original surname.
-It took some major searching to find that info.

-A few MHS '68 folks have been so estranged from their families that they learned of a parent's death via an email-blast that I sent to MHS '68 folks.
+A few MHS '68 folks have been so estranged from their families that they learned of a parent's death via an email-blast sent to MHS '68 folks.

 A few have asked for help finding their "Indian ancestors."
 For all but one, the answer was, "You have no Indian ancestors." ...
-For that one woman, I found a document from 1908 that identified her grandfather as having a mother who was "1/2 Indian of the Chippewa Tribe."
+For that one woman, there is a document from 1908 that identified her grandfather as having a mother who was "1/2 Indian of the Chippewa Tribe."
 The document was her grandfather's "Application for Enrollment in a Nonreservation School."
 Count the generations and the fractions: That means that the woman had one great-great-grandparent who was a Chippewa Indian.
 That great-great-grandparent was a woman born in 1838 in Quebec; that woman herself had a "well-integrated" ancestry of Chippewa and French. ...
-Are you still with me?
-Here's the short version: The MHS '68 woman had one out of 16 great-great-grandparents who was some mix of Chippewa and French.
+Short version: Of the MHS '68 woman's 16 gr-gr-grandparents, one was some mix of Chippewa and French.
 One out of 16 is just over six percent, and the paper trail says that it was not a full six percent, meaning that the great-great-grandmother herself was of "mixed" ancestry.
 Long before 1840, the Chippewa people living in Quebec were well intermarried and intermingled with the French, who had arrived in Quebec as traders in the 16th century.

 One MHS '68 man was convinced that he is one-quarter Comanche Indian.
-He was being paid $ to give lectures to audiences of predominately people of color -- usually black, but maybe a few Amer-Indians.
+By 2008, he was being paid $ to give "social justice" lectures to audiences of predominately people of color -- usually black, but perhaps a few Amer-Indians.
 Something about "empowering people" and about how "white people have harmed us."
 He explained that he would begin his speeches by saying, "You look at me and see a white man, but my grandmother was full-blooded Comanche."
-The story as he told it to me just did not ring true.
-I began pulling together his genealogy.
-There is zero truth to the story that he was telling people.
-As kindly as possible, I shared with him the documents that I had found.
-He never replied. ...
+The story as he told it did not ring true.
+Some basic genealogical research proves that there is zero truth to the story that he was telling people.
+The documents were shared with him; he never replied. ...
 Ancestrally, the closest connection that MHS '68 man has to Amer-Indians is that he had a great-great-grandfather who served in a U.S. military unit that engaged in some battles with Seminole Indians in Florida. ...
-My guess is that he would not want to hear the detail I learned about one of his great-great-grandfathers: I found that man in Escambia County, Florida in 1860, on a list of slave owners.
+On another note, another of his great-great-grandfathers (mother's father's mother's father) was listed as a slave owner on the 1860 census of Bell County, Texas. ...
+But there he was in the "woke world" of the early 21st century making money lecturing to "people of color" as he falsely claimed to be one-quarter Comanche Indian.

-You are welcome to see what I've found about your ancestors at this site:
+You are welcome to see what has been found about your ancestors in this database:

 Mishawaka Small Trees

-I built that database.
-It has over 500 "trees" and includes trees for Mishawaka-connected folks other than MHS '68 people.
-I maintain the database and keep adding to it.
+AMB built that database.
+It has over 500 "trees" and includes trees for some Mishawaka-connected folks other than MHS '68 people.
 Most public libraries have free access to the site.
 That database will survive.
-Long after I'm dead, your great-grandchild could be doing genealogical research and find the work I've done on your ancestors.
-Any person from the MHS '68 group is welcome to contact me and request an "invite" to the database.
+Long after AMB is dead, great-grandchilden of MHS '68 folks may find that body of research as they research their ancestors.
+Any person from the MHS '68 group is welcome to contact AMB and request an "invite" to the database.
 The "invites" are totally free.
 With an "invite," you can look at the database anywhere that you have access to the internet.
 Free advice: Use a laptop computer or an IPad.
-The screen on a phone will be too small for you to see the data well enough to make sense of it.
+The screen on a phone is be too small for you to see the data well enough to make sense of it.

 Info in the database has come from public sources, including the following: